luau-lang/rfcs/docs/result-type-operator.md

 ## Alternatives

-Allow for type pack unions to be written by developers, with the syntax probably looking like this:
+Allow for type-pack unions to be written by developers, with the syntax probably looking like this:
 ```luau
 local function mrow(meow: string, mrrp: string): (true, string) | (false, nil)
 	-- code here